About FreeWorld

 CD Compilation Musicians for LeBonheur, ©2021 MFLB Records (co-producer, bass guitar, lead vocals).

-1986 Magna Cum Laude Graduate from Memphis State University with a BS in Biology (Vertebrate Zoology Concentration).
+1986 Magna Cum Laude graduate from the University of Memphis with a B.S. in Biology (Vertebrate Zoology Concentration).

 FreeWorld Richard Cushing Brass Note Beale